Questions About VMAP?

 We would love to have you be a part of our VMAP network!
 Our care navigators will refer families to mental health providers in their communities based on location, specialty, participation with the patient’s insurance, and availability.
 To join our network, please go to our Mental Health Providers page to find out how to connect with Unite Virginia.

 Yes, families will benefit from VMAP if their primary care provider uses it.
-Please talk to your primary care provider about registering or contacting VMAP for more information.
+Please talk to your primary care provider about registering or encourage them to contact VMAP for more information.